Skip to main content

 Integrate with your identity provider

-You can set up login, map groups, and provision users by integrating Retool with an identity provider.
-Retool supports Google LDAP and identity providers supporting OpenID and SAML authorization protocols.
-For a full list of integrations and setup guides, see our SSO guide.
+You can set up login, map groups, and provision users by integrating Retool with a supported identity provider (IdP).
+Retool supports Google LDAP, and identity providers that support OpenID and SAML authorization protocols.

 User provisioning

 Users can be provisioned into Retool directly through SSO, invitation, and access requests.
-See the guide to adding users for more information.
+Refer to the user management

 If you want users to automatically be provisioned Retool accounts when visiting Retool's login page, you can set up just-in-time provisioning.
 If the user exists in your identity provider but not yet in Retool, Retool automatically creates a user account and grants them organizational access.
 To make sure their access is scoped to the right project, you can map groups and roles directly to the custom groups you set up in Retool.
 See Role-based access controls for more.